How can we help?

 Once the actions outlined above have been completed, no further action is needed to cancel your Twitter Ads account.

-How do I contact support?Arrow down icon
+How do I contact the Ad Support team?Arrow down icon

 If you have any additional questions that this article did not answer, our Twitter Ads support team would love to help assist you!
 The Twitter Ads Support team is here to answer product questions, provide campaign optimization advice or help resolve any issues you may experience in the interface.